-The course is organized using a modular structure.
-All modules are open so that students can work at their own pace.
+The course is organized using a modular structure, based on chapter topics.
+Several modules are open at varying times during the semester so that students can work at their own pace.
 Note that a week runs from Monday through Sunday and additional materials could be added to a week's module that you might not see if you work ahead of schedule.
 All assignments related to a module are due by 11:30pm on Sunday nights unless otherwise noted.
-Specific due date information can be found in the course calendar below and within the module where they are assigned.
-Some modules may contain more than one of the above.
+Specific due date information can be found in the course calendar below.
+Some weeks may contain more than one module.
 The instructor reserves the right to edit due dates or alter assignments based on extenuating semester events (e.g., weather that impacts student internet access for several days) or to enhance student learning.
-Each module includes all the tasks that need to be completed for each week (access to MindTap, tutorials, PowerPoints, quizzes, etc.).
-The work for each week can be found in the Content folder in the menu (to your left).
-The Assignments folder is where you will find details about the capstone paper and opportunities to earn bonus points.
-The discussion folder is where you will post to the discussion board.
-The information folder will give you supplemental materials to foster your learning journey.
+Each module includes all the tasks that need to be completed for each chapter's topic (access to MindTap, tutorials, PowerPoints, quizzes, etc.).